-Prepare for a Career in Ski Resort Management, Outdoor Education, or Adventure Leadership
+Prepare for a Career in Ski Resort Management or Adventure Education

 From up here, things look different.

-The B.S. in outdoor education, leadership, and tourism combines the focus and expertise offered in Lyndon’s former mountain recreation management and Johnson’s outdoor education degree programs into one new degree program.
-All OELT majors will complete the same core coursework, and then specialize in one of five concentrations:
+The B.S. in outdoor education, leadership, and tourism combine the focus and expertise offered in Lyndon’s former mountain recreation management and Johnson’s outdoor education degree programs into one new degree program.
+All OELT majors will complete the same core coursework, and then specialize in one of two concentrations:

 Upon graduation, outdoor education, leadership, and tourism majors will be able to: